Text size

 In plain English

-Private memory clinics offer prompt access to specialist dementia assessment, structured ICD-11 aligned reporting, and direct arrangement of onward investigation.
+Private memory clinics offer prompt access to specialist dementia assessment, diagnosis, care planning and prescribing, and can arrange any tests needed directly.
 Used alongside or instead of NHS memory services, they offer speed, continuity and choice.

 What private memory clinics do